-The Australian Government Research Training Program (RTP) International Fee Offset Scholarship is designed for international applicants and offered during Griffith's annual higher degree research scholarship application round.
+The Australian Government Research Training Program (RTP) International Fee Offset Scholarship is designed for international applicants and offered during Griffith's annual research scholarship application round.

 The RTP International Fee Offset Scholarship is a full fee paying scholarship and matches the value of the fees charged by the enrolment Element.

 The RTP International Fee Offset Scholarship covers tuition fees for up to three years for doctoral candidates and up to two years for research masters candidates.
 In addition, the scholarship covers Overseas Student Health Cover (OSHC) for the applicant and any dependant(s) for the duration of the scholarship.

-The Australian Government RTP International Fee Offset Scholarship is available to international applicants only who are commencing or enrolled in a HDR program (for which RTP support is available).
-A RTP International Fee Offset Scholarship will not be awarded to a candidate who is in receipt of an equivalent award or scholarship from the Commonwealth Government designed to offset HDR program tuition fees.
+The Australian Government RTP International Fee Offset Scholarship is available to international applicants only who are commencing or enrolled in a research program (for which RTP support is available).
+A RTP International Fee Offset Scholarship will not be awarded to a candidate who is in receipt of an equivalent award or scholarship from the Commonwealth Government designed to offset research program tuition fees.
 Applicants should refer to RTP International Fee Offset Scholarship Conditions of Award.

 The RTP International Fee Offset Scholarship may be held for up to two years for a research masters program and up to three years for a doctoral program.
 A six month extension may be granted to doctoral candidates in certain circumstances.

-New applicants must follow the process for submitting an online application for a higher degree by research program, which also includes a section for scholarship application.
+New applicants must follow the process for submitting an online application for a research program, which also includes a section for scholarship application.
 Please note, unless the scholarship round is officially open, your online application will only be assessed for candidature.

 Please note, unless the scholarship round is officially open, your online application will only be assessed for candidature.

-Current HDR candidates or applicants with a current offer (not yet commenced) are required to follow a different process for submitting a scholarship application.
+Current research candidates or applicants with a current offer (not yet commenced) are required to follow a different process for submitting a scholarship application.
 Details can be found here.

 Applicants may only apply a maximum of two times in a five year period for consideration in the scholarship ranking and selection process.